 So when you add the 2008 financial crisis, a subsequent housing crisis, and a side serving of student debt, you get single millennials looking for creative living situations, like buying affordable digs in the suburbs (hipsurbia), and more recently, co-living.

-According to a March 2019 report from Apartment List, the median monthly rent for a two-bedroom apartment in New York City is $2,499, compared to $1,500 at Roomrs, a co-living space in the city.
-The latter price includes a furnished room, bills, utilities, laundry facility, high-speed internet, and smart house technology.
+According to Zumper, the average monthly rent for a two-bedroom apartment in New York City is about $4,500.
+But co-living services like Roomr provide more affordable rents, with prices that include a furnished room, bills, utilities, laundry facility, high-speed internet, and smart house technology.
 Some co-living spaces even include a gym and cleaning services.